-Recorded on the U.S.G.S. site for Suffolk County,
+This moth is not recorded on the U.S.G.S. site for Oswego County, but Randy

 If you have hydrangea growing near a stream, then you may have the

-This species has been recorded in Suffolk and in surrounding areas.
+This species has been recorded in northeastern New York,

 Some years I see them on P.E.I., some years, I do not.